kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/form-model.md

 - Arrays-of-objects: default to `[]` unless required-by-parent rules dictate otherwise.
 Required arrays are still `[]` but considered active.
 - Primitives and arrays-of-primitives: left to the UI.
 However, the group’s `hasPrimitives` flag is computed so UI knows to render fields inside the active group.

-Note: The exact primitive defaulting strategy is intentionally left to the UI/field layer; the FormModel only guarantees group structure and activation flags.
+Note: The exact primitive defaulting strategy is intentionally left to the UI/field layer; the FormUiModel only guarantees group structure and activation flags.

 ---